WV businesses are taking mask compliance and customer safety into their own hands

 “Our number one goal is to keep everybody safe around here.”

-Wednesday morning, there were 3,615 active or probable cases total throughout the Mountain State.
-By Thursday morning there were 3,751 active or probable cases.

-Before the governor’s order was issued Monday, businesses including Red Caboose in Huntington, already had taken their own precautions based on available health guidelines.
+Before the governor’s order was issued July 6, businesses including The Red Caboose in Huntington already had taken their own precautions based on available health guidelines.

 The Red Caboose is an artisanal center and gift shop selling products from Appalachia-based artists and businesses.
 It’s operated by the Huntington Convention and Visitors Bureau.